 Final Cut Pro is a series of non-linear video editing software programs first developed by Macromedia Inc. and later Apple Inc, which allows users to create and edit videos.
 In Final Cut Pro, you can add music to enhance your video; such as using music to play in your video's background or during the opening and closing credits.
 Music files from iTunes library or stored on your computer can be added to your project in Final Cut Pro.
 But this does not extend to the streaming music, such as Apple Music or iTunes M4P songs.

-In fact, you are prevented from copying Apple Music songs to Final Cut Pro and other media devices because all the music tracks in Apple Music are protected by Apple's FairPlay DRM technology.
-So the most important thing to add Apple Music or iTunes M4P songs to Final Cut Pro is to find a tool to crack the DRM completely from the protected music streams.
+In fact, you are prevented from copying Apple Music songs to Final Cut Pro and other media devices because all the music tracks in Apple Music are protected by Apple's technology.
+So the most important thing to add Apple Music or iTunes M4P songs to Final Cut Pro is to find a tool to record Apple Music streams.
 Here comes the rescue.

-NoteBurner iTunes DRM Audio Converter, developed by NoteBurner Inc, is a professional DRM removal solution specially designed for Apple Music users.
-It is available for both Mac and Windows OS, aiming to completely remove DRM lock from Apple Music songs without quality loss.
-With this smart app, you can easily convert the offline Apple Music tracks from protected M4P format to common MP3, FLAC, AAC or WAV format while preserving the original ID tags.
-You are suggested to download the free trial version as below before getting started to remove DRM from your Apple Music files.
+NoteBurner iTunes Audio Converter, developed by NoteBurner Inc, is a professional Audio Converter specially designed for Apple Music users.
+It is available for both Mac and Windows OS, aiming to completely records Apple Music songs without quality loss.
+With this smart app, you can easily convert the offline Apple Music tracks from M4P format to common MP3, FLAC, AAC or WAV format while preserving the original ID tags.
+You are suggested to download the free trial version as below before getting started to convert your Apple Music files.

-The following is the detailed tutorial to guide you to remove DRM from Apple Music and add to Final Cut Pro.
+The following is the detailed tutorial to guide you to record Apple Music and add to Final Cut Pro.
 Please download NoteBurner Apple Music Converter first before getting started.

 Download and install NoteBurner Apple Music Converter.
 After it, please launch the software.